 Helping to keep our minds active, Football Memories Scotland is the world's first national sports reminiscence programme and is a partnership between the Scottish Football Museum and Alzheimer Scotland where they are sharing images, stories, quizzes and facts about the beautiful game in Scotland.

-We encourage everyone to stay local and stay safe but Glasgow will be ready with our famously warm welcome when you can visit us again.
+We encourage everyone to stay safe but Glasgow is ready with our famously warm welcome when you can visit us again.
 In the meantime, what's on offer is constantly changing so please check back here again soon for updates.

 Article last updated: July 2020